I Can't Dance

-"I Can't Dance" is the fourth track from English rock band Genesis's fourteenth studio album, We Can't Dance (1991), and was released in December 1991 as the second single from the album.
-The lyrics were written by drummer Phil Collins and the music was written by the whole band.
-The song peaked at number seven on both the US Billboard Hot 100 and the UK Singles Chart, and also received a Grammy Award nomination for Best Pop Performance by a Duo or Group With Vocals in 1993.
-In Europe, the song reached number one in Belgium and the Netherlands, while peaking within the top five in Austria, Germany, and Portugal.
+"I Can't Dance" is the fourth track from English rock band Genesis' 14th studio album, We Can't Dance (1991).
+It was released in December 1991 by Virgin Records as the second single from the record.
+The lyrics were written by drummer Phil Collins with music composed collectively by the band.
+The song peaked at number seven on both the US Billboard Hot 100 and the UK Singles Chart and also received a Grammy Award nomination for Best Pop Performance by a Duo or Group With Vocals at 1993.
+In Europe, the song reached number one in Belgium and the Netherlands while peaking within the top five in Austria, Germany and Portugal.
+The accompanying music video for "I Can't Dance" was directed by Paul Flattery and Jim Yukich.

 Background

-During one recording session, Mike Rutherford first created the main riff of the song he called "Heavy A Flat", to which Phil Collins suddenly improvised the basic concept for "I Can't Dance!".
-The riff was actually inspired by a Levi Strauss & Co.
-TV commercial (in the studio, the song was created under the working title "Blue Jeans") that used The Clash song "Should I Stay or Should I Go".
-Originally, the band did not think of it as anything more than a joke recording that would be discarded quickly, because the song was too simple, too bluesy, and completely unlike Genesis' style.
+During one recording session, Mike Rutherford first created the main riff of the song he called "Heavy A Flat", to which Collins suddenly improvised the basic concept for "I Can't Dance".
+The riff was actually inspired by a Levi Strauss & Co. television commercial (in the studio, the song was created under the working title "Blue Jeans") that used the Clash song "Should I Stay or Should I Go".
+Originally, the band did not think of it as anything more than a joke recording that would be discarded quickly, because the song was too simple, too bluesy, and unlike Genesis' style.
 Tony Banks said in an interview: "It was one of those bits you thought was going to go nowhere.
 It sounded fun but wasn't really special".

-It was not until Banks decided to add keyboard sound effects to complement Rutherford's playing that "I Can't Dance" took on a whole different feeling.
-The band came to appreciate the sly humor inherent in the song and chose to not only record it properly, but to put it on the album as a single.
+It was not until Banks decided to add keyboard sound effects to complement Rutherford's playing that "I Can't Dance" took on a different feeling.
+The band came to appreciate the sly humour inherent in the song and chose to not only record it properly, but to put it on the album as a single.

-Banks also said in an interview that the recording of a song that featured minimal production indicated a direction Genesis could have gone in to make themselves stand out better against the rising popularity of alternative rock: "Opposite to what Genesis has done as general practice, which is taking an idea and turning it into a long or complex composition, it was just taking an idea, and leaving it alone".
+Banks also said in an interview the recording of a song that featured minimal production indicated a direction Genesis could have gone to make themselves stand out better against the rising popularity of alternative rock: "Opposite to what Genesis has done as general practice, which is taking an idea and turning it into a long or complex composition, it was just taking an idea and leaving it alone".